Nutrition and Dietetics

 Program Objectives for Goal 1:

-2. “At least 25 percent of program graduates apply for admission to a supervised practice program before or within 12 months”.
+- “At least 25 percent of program graduates apply for admission to a supervised practice program before or within 12 months of graduation”.
 (RE 2.1.c.1.b.1)

-5. Of graduates seeking employment and responding to the alumni survey, 50% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates who seek employment and respond to the alumni survey, 50% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 Program Goal 2: Graduates from the DPD will be prepared to work in culturally diverse communities.